 - Identifying the impact of sensory differences on every day life for people on the autism spectrum

-- Recognising and responding to sensory needs of people on the autism spectrum at work.
+- Recognising and responding to sensory needs of people on the autism spectrum at work

-Unit 7: Training & Assessment
+Training Skills & Assessment

 - Critical reflection and evaluation of practice